UNICEF and the Sustainable Development Goals

 End poverty in all its forms, everywhere.

-Poverty denies children their fundamental rights to nutrition, health, water, education, protection, shelter and more – diminishing their ability to build a better future for themselves and generations to come.
+Poverty denies children their fundamental rights to health, protection, education and much more.
 Without global action, child poverty is likely to entrench social inequality and cut off the most vulnerable girls and boys from the services they need to survive and thrive.

-Nearly one in five children – an estimated 385 million – live in extreme poverty worldwide.
+An estimated 1 billion children worldwide lack necessities as basic as nutrition or clean water.
+Of them, over 300 million live in extreme poverty.
 UNICEF invests in improving social services so that all children can have their basic needs met.

 Implementing SDG 1?
 Learn how to start.